b-lukaszuk/BS_wJ_eng/contents/calendar.md

-Try not to employ the built-in [Dates](https://docs.julialang.org/en/v1/stdlib/Dates/) module in your solution.
+Try not to employ the built-in [Dates](https://docs.julialang.org/en/v1/stdlib/Dates/) module in your solution (unless you have to).
 Still, you may use it to verify your results, e.g. in order to know on which day did this year start just type:

 ```jl
 s = """